aboerhave/react-gallery/README.md

 ## Installation

 This project can be forked and cloned from the Github repository.
 The command 'npm install' will install the dependancies.
-If you do not have nodemon, you may install it with npm install nodemon --global.
+If you do not have nodemon, you may install it with 'npm install nodemon --global'.

 A Postgresql database is required.
 It needs to be called react_gallery, and the table can be created by copying the contents of the database.sql file into Postico and executing.